 - Multiband Processing Control

 This is where dXRevive Pro really shines for me.
 You can split the audio into up to four frequency bands and process each one independently.
-Maybe your low end is fine but the highs are full of hiss, or you’ve got reverb muddying up the mids.
+Maybe your low end is fine, but the highs are full of hiss, or youâve got reverb muddying up the mids.

 - AI-Powered Voice Separation

-That means background hum, room noise, and unwanted reverb get separated cleanly without destroying the natural quality of your voice.
-I’ve used it on home recordings that sounded pretty rough, and the results were way better than basic noise gates or EQ tricks.
+This means background hum, room noise, and extra reverb are separated without hurting the natural sound of your voice.
+Iâve tried it on rough home recordings, and the results were much better than what I got with basic noise gates or EQ.

 - De-Voice Mode for Ambience Extraction

-Here’s a cool twist: you can flip the process and remove the voice entirely, leaving only the background ambience.
+Hereâs a cool twist: you can flip the process and remove the voice entirely, leaving only the background ambience.
 This comes in handy for sound design, creating atmosphere tracks, or extracting room tone for post-production work.

 - Low CPU & Broad Compatibility

 Clear supports AU, VST3, VST, and AAX formats on both Windows and Mac, including native Apple Silicon support.
-There’s also a low-CPU mode, so you can run multiple instances without your computer struggling.
+Thereâs also a low-CPU mode, so you can run multiple instances without your computer struggling.

-4. Waves Clarity VX Pro – Good choice for fast, AI-Powered vocal noise reduction
+4. Waves Clarity VX Pro

-I also appreciate that it doesn’t force you into a one-size-fits-all approach.
-If you need quick cleanup, the single knob does the job.
-But when you want more control, you can dig into six-band multiband processing where each frequency range can be adjusted separately.
+I like that it isnât a one-size-fits-all tool.
+If you just want a quick fix, the single knob works well.
+But if you need more control, you can use the six-band multiband processing to adjust each frequency range separately.

 Main features: